-- To encourage leadership and teamwork - To give the students an opportunity to voice their ideas through their representatives - To develop skills in self-government - To encourage a high standard of academic achievement - To foster school spirit through loyalty, friendliness, helpfulness and good sportsmanship
+- To encourage leadership and teamwork - To give students an opportunity to voice their ideas through their representatives - To develop skills in self-government - To encourage a high standard of academic achievement - To foster school spirit through loyalty, friendliness, helpfulness, and good sportsmanship

-Officers are elected from the 6th through 8th grade.
+Officers are elected from the incoming 7th and 8th grades.
 The president MUST be an 8th grader.
-Class representatives are selected from each grade (3rd-8th).
-Meetings are held twice monthly with the Student Council advisor.
-Participants are considered to be a representative of St. Isidore Catholic School, and as such are expected to maintain exemplary behavior and Catholic Christian citizenship at all times while following all of the rules and guidelines of the school including the dress code.
+Class representatives are selected from each grade 3rd-8th.
+Meetings are held weekly with the Student Council Advisor.
+Participants are considered to be a representative of St. Isidore Catholic School and as such are expected to maintain exemplary behavior and Catholic Christian citizenship at all times while following all of the rules and guidelines of the school including the dress code.